-5. The RAID volume should be created in a short while.
+5. The RAID volume should be created in a short w recording should also start immediately. hile.
 When a volume is created, video

-recording should also start immediately.

-Constitution of the

 Creating volume(s)

-C

 96%

 3-5-23.
 Settings - Storage - Scheduled backup

 To configure a scheduled backup,

 - 1. Select the Scheduled backup: Enable checkbox. - 2.
 Server: Enter the server name or IP address of the FTP server. - 3.
 Port: Enter the port number.
 Default is 21. - 4.
 Path: This the destination folder/path if different than root. - 5.
 Authorization: Click the Enable checkbox, and enter the User name and Password for a private FTP server (no anonymous access allowed). - 6.
 Test FTP: Use the Test FTP button to see if your FTP server configuration is valid.
 If the connection is successful, an indicator will appear.